ferhtaydn/sack/README.md

 SACK - SMACK without Mesos

 This project is a kind of PoC to develop simple flows with (eventually) Spark, Akka, Cassandra, and Kafka.

-It uses confluent.io version of Kafka.
+confluent.io stack is used.

+> simple csv file is consumed by Kafka FileStreamSource connector to a raw topic,
+> each line is tried to be converted to a Product class,
+> successful records are consumed by cassandra sink connector to the products table,
+> invalid lines are stored in a failure topic to be able to investigate later,
+> also, there is an http layer to post products to http topic that is also consumed by cassandra sink connector to the products table.

 ```
 $ cd confluent-3.0.1